Ashoka Chakra (military decoration): Recipients

-As of 2024, the medal has been awarded to 86 awardees, of which 68 were to posthumous recipients.
+As of 2026, the medal has been awarded to 87 awardees, of which 68 were to posthumous recipients.
 Havildar Bachittar Singh of the Indian Army was the first recipient of the award for his part in the Operation Polo in 1948.
 Flight lieutenant Suhas Biswas was the first member of the Indian Air Force to be commemorated with the award in 1953.
 Flight captain D. K. Jatar, who was the pilot of the bombed Air India flight 300, was the first civilian recipient of the award in 1955.
-Only two women have ever been awarded the Ashok Chakra, flight attendant Neerja Bhanot in 1987 and police constable Kamlesh Kumari in 2001 for their actions during the hijacking of Pan Am Flight 73 and 2001 Indian Parliament attack respectively.
+Only two women have ever been awarded the Ashok Chakra, flight attendant Neerja Bhanot in 1987 and police constable Kamlesh Kumari Yadav in 2001 for their actions during the hijack of Pan Am Flight 73 and 2001 Indian Parliament attack respectively.

-Two non-Indians, cosmonauts Gennadi Strekalov and Yuri Malyshev were given the award in 1984 for their Soyuz T-11 mission which also carried Rakesh Sharma, the first Indian to space.
+Two non-Indians, cosmonauts Gennady Strekalov and Yuri Malyshev were given the award in 1984 for their Soyuz T-11 mission which also carried Rakesh Sharma, the first Indian to space.
 Paratrooper Sanjog Chhetri was the youngest awardee at 20 years of age, when he was killed in the counter terrorism operations in Jammu and Kashmir.
 Colonel Neelakantan Jayachandran Nair was the only recipient of both the Ashok Chakra and Kirti Chakra, the two highest peacetime honours.